jmargdev/nasa-with-spacex-api-project/README.md

 ## :dart: About

-A Node.js project that has a backend with frontend implementation.
+A Node.js project that utilizes the SpaceX API, built with the technologies listed below.

-## :rocket: Technologies
+## :rocket: Technologies Used

 The following tools were used in this project: